AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/input-output.md

 **Additional good to have standard event types:**

-The following good-to-have event types might be required based on the complexity of the goal you wish to define and eligible population while configuring your Customer AI instance.
+The following good-to-have event types might be required based on the complexity of your goal and eligible population while configuring your Customer AI instance.

 - productListViews
 - productListRemovals